I recently realized something critical about how the internet works today.

 Perhaps the most common approach to generating traffic these days is the sensational or salacious headline — one that says something so strong or outrageous you just have to click through to read more.

-The headline served its purpose: it got you to click, the site got a “page view,” and perhaps an ad was shown.
+The resulting article may or may not deliver on the headline’s promise, but the headline served its purpose: it got you to click, the site got a “page view,” and perhaps an ad was seen.
 Mission accomplished.
 The fact that the accompanying article was total rubbish or content-free is immaterial.
-(I hope this one isn’t one of those. 🙂 )

-Many continue with provocative and typically unsubstantiated information, all to get you to spend more time on the site, click through to additional pages, or, even better, recommend the article to your friends.
+Many continue with provocative and/or unsubstantiated information, all to get you to spend more time on the site, click through to additional pages, or, even better, share the article with your friends.

-All this effort is often at the expense of what we refer to as truth, accuracy, or, occasionally, balance.
+All this effort is often at the expense of what we refer to as truth, accuracy, or balance.

-The truth is often boring and doesn’t generate page views.
+The truth is often less than exciting and doesn’t generate page views.

 When it comes to the news, however, there’s another factor at play.